-Hamilton: A “firm union” should balance power between a federal government and states represented in a Senate.
-This is necessary to prevent the grievous damages caused by “domestic faction and insurrection,” while also protecting the ability of states to self-govern.
+Hamilton: A “firm union” shall balance power between a federal government and states represented in a Senate.
+This is necessary, by the former's power, to prevent grievances caused by “domestic faction and insurrection,” while also enabling the states to self-govern.
 The “petty republics” of history, or those that had a democratic nature and lacked unified … Continue reading Brief Reflection of Federalist Papers 9 & 10

 Why, according to John Locke, should one abandon the freedom of nature to join civil society, and what does he constitute as a legitimate government?

-Israel is a talented nation that somehow manages to defend itself, even though it is surrounded by the some of the most vicious regimes in the world.
+Israel is a nation that somehow manages to defend itself, even though it is surrounded by the some of the world's most vicious regimes.
 It is also one of the most hated nations- much like the United States.
-It is obvious that there are closeted antisemites in the UN, evident by their … Continue reading Israel, lead the way.
+(There are many closeted antisemites in the UN, evident by their constant criticism of Israel trying to … Continue reading Israel, lead the way.

 As discussed in my last article, the Progressive movement has attacked liberty and law and order over the past century.
 We are now living in a post-constitutional era, in which our lawmakers, federal courts, and even presidents pick and choose which principles they think apply and which do not.
 Lawmakers pass unconstitutional laws, activist judges … Continue reading Article V Convention of States